Babes in the Wood murders (Epping Forest): Initial inquest

 The inquest into the deaths of Blatchford and Hanlon was held in September 1970.
-At this hearing, the coroner, Charles Clarke, was unable to determine a cause of death for either child, or determine whether either had been the victim of any form of sexual assault.
+At this hearing, the coroner, Charles Clarke, was unable to determine a cause of death for either child or determine whether either had been the victim of any form of sexual assault.
 As such, Clarke returned an open verdict in the case, ruling the missing and removed clothing may have been caused by the wild animals which had evidently extensively attacked both bodies.
-Although Superintendent Read attempted to convince his superiors at Scotland Yard all the known facts of the case clearly indicated the children had been abducted and murdered, he was informed no financial or physical resources could continue to be used on a case of murder he could not prove had been committed.
+Although Superintendent Read attempted to convince his superiors at Scotland Yard that all the known facts of the case clearly indicated the children had been abducted and murdered, he was informed that no financial or physical resources could continue to be used on a case of murder he could not prove had been committed.

 Cold case

 The deaths of Blatchford and Hanlon were never classified as a murder investigation, and none of the physical evidence recovered at the crime scene was preserved.
 The case gradually became cold, although several senior investigators never doubted the insistence of Read that the deaths were a clear case of murder.
 In his final report pertaining to the case, Read wrote: "Unless somebody surrenders himself or comes into custody and admits this offence, it is most unlikely that it will ever be resolved."

-Both sets of parents also remained convinced their children had not died via a form of misadventure or natural causes.
+Both sets of parents also remained convinced that their children had not died via a form of misadventure or natural causes.
 Blatchford's mother, Muriel, is known to have repeatedly remarked to reporters following the coroner's inquest that the "only animal" capable of removing her daughter's underwear, tights, and bra but leaving her raincoat and blouse intact must have been a human male.